PARENTS AND CHILDREN ON THE LORD’S DAY – TOGETHER ON PURPOSE

 The American family is fragmented enough.
-With the demands of life in a fast lane kind of society, it is often hard for families to even sit down to a meal together each evening.
+With the demands of life in a fast lane kind of society, it is often hard for families to even sit down for a meal together each evening.
 Life is hectic and chaotic and don’t we know it?
-My point is, the church should not be adding to the problem.
+My point is, that the church should not be adding to the problem.
 Instead, we gather together and on purpose to worship God as a family.
-In fact, the gathering of the people to worship is families joining other families in worship of our tri-une God.
+In fact, the gathering of the people to worship is families joining other families in the worship of our triune God.

 As a parent, while very conscious of my many flaws, I am jealous to be the model of worship for my kids.
 I want them to see a man after God’s own heart, not merely in the pages of a book, but right in front of them.
 I don’t want to hand over this amazing God-given opportunity and responsibility to someone else whom I do not know.